 John Rothman is that rarest of breeds: an actor who has worked steadily on stage, screen, and television for forty years.
-A graduate of the Yale School of Drama, he has appeared on Broadway, Off-Broadway, and in many regional theaters, in plays directed by such illustrious directors as Mike Nichols, Michael Blakemore, and, this past season, Trevor Nunn, to name three.
+A graduate of the Yale School of Drama, he has appeared on Broadway, Off-Broadway, and in many regional theaters, in plays directed by such illustrious directors as Mike Nichols, Michael Blakemore and Trevor Nunn, to name three.
 He is especially proud of his work with playwright and director Richard Nelson and has appeared in four of his plays.

 As a young actor, John wrote and starred in the Off-Broadway hit The Impossible H.L.
 Mencken, which was praised by The New Yorker as "the strongest, funniest and most exhilarating since Hal Holbrook's Mark Twain."
 He later went on to write and co-star in the Sundance-selected short Good Night Valentino, a movie about Mencken and Valentino’s unlikely friendship.
-In his film career, John has worked with Paul Greengrass, Alan J. Pakula, Anthony Minghella, Penny Marshall, and many other great directors.
-His first film was Woody Allen's Stardust Memories; he was featured in three more movies directed by Woody Allen.
-He has been in over a hundred films—among them, Sophie’s Choice, Ghostbusters, Gettysburg, Picture Perfect, Prime, United 93, and The Devil Wears Prada, as well as many independent films that have been seen at Sundance and other film festivals.
-Laurie Simmons’ film My Art , in which he is one of the stars, will open in New York in January 2018.
+In his film career, John has worked with Mike Nichols, Woody Allen , Paul Greengrass, Alan J. Pakula, Anthony Minghella, Penny Marshall, and many other great directors.
+He has been in over a hundred films—among them, Sophie’s Choice, Ghostbusters, Gettysburg, Prime, United 93, and The Devil Wears Prada, as well as many independent films that have been seen at Sundance, Venice and Tribeca.
+He stars in Laurie Simmons’ film My Art , now available on Amazon.